 It is asserted that a finer granularity of partitioning units is desirable when partitioing of each coded slice is adaptively determined during encoding and signalled in raster-scan slice mode.
 The software of this proposal is ready and attached in the proposal package.

 In version 2 of this contribution, a software bug is fixed, and partial simulation results are provided.

+In version 3 of this contribution, the full simulation results are provided.